 Finally, elsewhere in the world The Daily Star in Lebanon caught the eye.
 It went to press before the result was known so it created a mirror front page.
 The reader could then simply flip it once the result was known.

 Clever.
 Although maybe the Star meant something else altogether - such as whoever won it wasn't really going to make a great deal of difference.

 Sands Media Services is a training and design consultancy run by Peter and Pam Sands.
 Peter is also consultant editor at Press Association Training.
 He is a former editor of The Northern Echo, non-executive director of Northcliffe Media and from 2006-2011 was chairman of the judges in the Regional Press Awards.
 He has redesigned 90 newspapers and magazines and is in demand as a trainer, speaker and editorial consultant.
 Pam is a former director of the Editorial Centre and Press Association Training.
-Our partners include Press Association Training and ffresh, the visual communications company run by Mike Brough, Alan Geere, Brian Page and other senior journalists and designers.
+Our partners include Press Association Training, ffresh, the visual communications company run by Mike Brough, Alan Geere, Brian Page and other senior journalists and designers.

 You can contact us on: 0044 7977 186408;

 SMS's team of designers, artists and journalists produce pages and supplements for newspapers and magazines.
 We can look after everything from the articles, photographs, design and proof-reading - delivering professional camera-ready pages on to your system.

 Peter Sands has organised, run and chaired conferences for many major media groups including Johnston Press, Archant and Northcliffe.